 Movement is something most of us take for granted.
 But each time we walk, lift, climb, or reach for something, we employ a complex system of nerves, bones, muscles, tendons and ligaments.
 And like the moving parts of any machine, our joints require both cushioning and lubrication to function at their best.
-Without a buffer, bone would grind against bone each time we moved, and this repeated friction would result in discomfort and decreased mobility.
+Without a buffer, bone would grind against bone each time we moved, and this repeated friction would result in discomfort with normal daily exercise or activity.

 The Amazing Hyaluronic Acid Molecule

 Fortunately our bodies produce a miracle molecule that helps our joints minimize friction and move smoothly.
 Called hyaluronic acid (HA), this long-chain sugar molecule is composed of repeating pairs of two common sugars: D-glucuronic acid and N-acetyl glucosamine.
-These sugars are abundant in the foods we eat, and our bodies use them to create these long-chain hyaluronic acid molecules.
+These sugars are abundant in the body, and our bodies use them to create these long-chain hyaluronic acid molecules.